Heartstone (film): Production

 The film is Guðmundur's first feature-length film and he began working on the script in 2007.
 It was shot in the fall of 2015 in Borgarfjörður eystri, Seyðisfjörður, Vopnafjörður, and Dyrhólaey.

 Reception

 The film was well received in Iceland and won the 2017 Icelandic Edda Awards.
 The script, the dialogue, and the directing of young actors received praise.
-The cinematography by Sturla Brandt Gøvlen amplified Icelandic nature, with long shots of coastlines and fjords.
+The cinematography by Sturla Brandth Grøvlen amplified Icelandic nature, with long shots of coastlines and fjords.

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 84% based on 25 reviews, with an average rating of 6.97/10.
 On Metacritic, which assigns rating to reviews, the film has a weighted average score of 70 out of 100, based on 5 critics, indicating "generally favorable reviews".